verb (lets, letting; past and past participle let)

 - If you have your own property website then please let us know and we can mention it in the coming weeks.

-let someone/something loose
+let someone/thing loose

 - Release someone or something: let the dog loose for a minuteMore example sentences